-If an employee leaves their job before being fully vested, they forfeit any unvested portion of their 401(k).
-How much money is left on the table will depend on your vesting schedule.
-For example, if the employer uses cliff vesting that vests after three years and the employee leaves the company before that time, they won’t receive any of the money their employer has contributed to their plan.
+If you leave your job before being fully vested, you forfeit any unvested portion of their 401(k).
+The amount of money you’d lose depends on your vesting schedule, the amount of the contributions, and their performance.
+For example, if your employer uses cliff vesting after three years and you leave the company before then, you won’t receive any of the money your employer has contributed to their plan.

-If, on the other hand, the employer uses a graded vesting schedule, the employee will receive any portion of the employer’s contributions that have vested by the time they leave.
-For example, if an employee is 20% vested each year over the course of six years, and they leave the company shortly after year three, they’ll be entitled to 40% of the employer’s contributions.
+If, on the other hand, your employer uses a graded vesting schedule, you will receive any portion of the employer’s contributions that have vested by the time they leave.
+For example, if you are 20% vested each year over six years and leave the company shortly after year three, you’ll keep 40% of the employer’s contributions.

 Other Common Types of Vesting